starkinfra/sdk-python/README.md

 print(invoice)
 ```

-**Note**: Instead of using Invoice objects, you can also pass each element in dictionary format
+**Note**: Instead of using IssuingInvoice objects, you can also pass each element in dictionary format

 ### Get an IssuingInvoice